Prometean/Small_Projects/README.md

 # Small_Projects
-These are my small project.
+These are my small projects.
 Hope you enjoy them.